dennisushi/goongov/README.md

 2. Open the UI and submit a user query (e.g., "I would like to book the community center for a 30-person event on December 10th.").
 3. The frontend hits the backend endpoint in [`backend/app.py`](backend/app.py) which creates a `GovAgent` (`[`backend.llm_utils.GovAgent`](backend/llm_utils.py)`) to run the query and return a trace.
 4. The UI visualizes the trace and shows analysis results (culprit candidates and summary).
 The front-end logic that drives the generation button and basic UI state is in [frontend/static/app.js](frontend/static/app.js).

-Developer notes & tips
-- Agent creation and configuration: look at [`core/react_agent/create_agent.py`](core/react_agent/create_agent.py) to understand how the ReAct agent is assembled, how tool-calling is routed, and how structured outputs are handled.
-- Tools & instrumentation: tool implementations (e.g., `assign_task`, `check_calendar`) and the Langfuse hooks live in [`backend/llm_utils.py`](backend/llm_utils.py).
-That file contains both instrumented tool definitions and the `Agent` base wrapper used by `GovAgent`.
-- Structured outputs: If you want agents to return JSON-validated outputs, check [`core/react_agent/output_schema.py`](core/react_agent/output_schema.py) and how `create_react_agent` optionally formats model responses to that schema.
-- Example traces: `main.py` contains a ready-made example trace and demonstration of the critic analysis flow — run with `--example` to see printed output and culprits detection.

-If something fails
-- Check logs printed by the backend in the terminal for helpful messages.
-- Verify environment variables and keys; [`backend/llm_utils.py`](backend/llm_utils.py) prints key-loading status at import.
-- Consult [RUNNING.md](RUNNING.md) for the recommended dev-run setup and port info.

 Enjoy exploring agent traces — Devise should help you answer the crucial question: "Why did the agent do that?"